Terence McNaughton: Inter-county

 McNaughton was just sixteen when he joined the Antrim senior team in 1981.
 It was a successful debut year as he secured an All-Ireland medal in the "B" grade as Antrim narrowly defeated London by 3–17 to 3–14.

 Antrim retained their All-Ireland title in 1982, with McNaughton collecting a second winners' medal following another narrow 2–16 to 2–14 defeat of London.

 In 1989 the Ulster championship was revived after a forty-five-year absence.
 Antrim and Down contested the decider, with McNaughton collecting his first provincial medal following a 2–16 to 0–9 victory.
 Antrim later defeated Kildare in the All-Ireland quarter-final before lining out against Offaly in the penultimate game of the championship.
-Offaly were the red hot favourites going into the game, however, McNaughton's shocked their opponents and won the game by 4–15 to 1–15 courtesy of a brace of goals from Olcan McFetridge and another brace from Aidan McCarry.
+Offaly were the red hot favourites going into the game, however, McNaughton's side shocked their opponents and won the game by 4–15 to 1–15 courtesy of a brace of goals from Olcan McFetridge and another brace from Aidan McCarry.
 Offaly, in spite of losing, recognised the historic nature of the victory and applauded Antrim while lining up in a guard of honour as the team left the field.
 On 3 September 1989 Antrim faced Tipperary in a unique All-Ireland final.
 It was the Glensmen's first championship decider in forty-six years.
 The game was a one-sided affair from start to finish, with Tipp's Nicky English setting a new scoring record by bagging 2–12 in the 4–24 to 3–9 victory.

 In 1990 McNaughton added a second Ulster medal to his collection following a 4–11 to 2–11 defeat of Down.

 Antrim made it three-in-a-row in Ulster in 1991 with McNaughton collecting his third provincial medal following a 3–14 to 3–10 defeat of Down once again.
 In spite of a narrow defeat by Kilkenny in the All-Ireland semi-final, McNaughton was subsequently presented with an All-Star.